evandethier/satellite-ssc/landsat-calibration/README.md

 Calibrations have been completed for **Landsat 5 and 7** LT1 Surface Reflectance (SR) Product (USGS/NASA)

 The calibrations described here were made using 134,697 *in situ* measurements at 727 stations in the United States (United States Geological Survey, USGS), Canada (Water Survey of Canada, WSC), South America (HYdro-geochemistry of the AMazonian Basin, HYBAM), and Taiwan (Water Resources Agency, WRA).

-The code included here is used to
+Based on Landsat surface reflectance data obtained using this Google Earth Engine [Landsat image sampling  protocol](https://github.com/evandethier/earthengine), the code included here is used to

   -[Download data from online repositories](insitu-data-download.R)